Compressed sensing-based SARS-CoV-2 pool testing: Mathematical Details

-This completes the proof. \end{proof} This yields that a lot of test schemes for non-adaptive group testing can already be used with the compressed sensing decoding strategy presented in \refP{Section:Procedure}.
-Using this method we can not improve the amount of tests required directly, but, the compressed sensing decoder we propose is significantly more robust to noise.
+This yields that a lot of test schemes for non-adaptive group testing can already be used with the compressed sensing decoding strategy presented in \refP{Section:Procedure}.
+Using this method we cannot improve the amount of tests required directly, but, the compressed sensing decoder we propose is significantly more robust to noise.
 We will see empirically that the compressed sensing decoder will correctly identify all infected individuals even in the presence of one false negative test, unlike the classical group testing decoder for disjunct matrices.

 Note that under the assumptions of the theorem the quantity $\frac{\lambda}{D}$ is one over the mutual coherence of the matrix (after suitable normalization).
-The mutual coherence is a general tool in compressed sensing and it is known that the order of the null space property has to be at least in the order of one over the mutual coherence \cite[Equation~(9)]{MutualCoherence}.
-In the special case of binary matrices this result can be refined to account for a better constant using \cite{BinaryMatrices}.
+The mutual coherence is a general tool in compressed sensing and it is known that the order of the null space property has to be at least in the order of one over the mutual coherence \cite[Equation~(9)]{gribonval2003sparse}.
+In the special case of binary matrices this result can be refined to account for a better constant using \cite{lotfi2020compressed}.